somebeaver/Lowrider.js/README.md

                            </my-element>`
 ```

+As such, it's not possible to pass a function reference to `<my-element>` that
+it has access to on spawn.
 To solve this, Lowrider.js components can also be created programatically using the
 the static method `Lowrider.elementFactory()`.
 This method can be used to attach
 arbitrary data to the Element before it even spawns.